 Still, the majority of companies don’t have an e-commerce website.
-In fact, having an eCommerce enable website and operations of business via Internet has become a necessity.
+In fact, having an eCommerce-enabled website and operations of business via the Internet has become a necessity.

 Such B2B eCommerce business is volumetric, and price varies based on the quantity of the order and is often negotiable.

-One company is selling goods or services online to general public typically through an eCommerce website or mobile application, directly to consumers over the Internet.
+One company is selling goods or services online to the general public typically through an eCommerce website or mobile application, directly to consumers over the Internet.

-The consumer reviews all bids and finalise deal with the enterprise going to complete the project.
+The consumer reviews all bids and finalizes the deal with the enterprise going to complete the project.
 C2B business involves consumers seeking products or services from a business/company.

 An example would be someone selling something that he or she no longer needs, and he listed the same on OLX, and another person who needs the same thing contacts the seller and get the transaction done.

 Challenges of eCommerce Business in India

-However, due to the growth of mobile internet, India is witnessing exception increase in the year 2015 and 2016, allowing eCommerce businesses to reach to masses easily.
+However, due to the growth of the mobile internet, India is witnessing an exceptional increase in the year 2015 and 2016, allowing eCommerce businesses to reach to masses easily.

 Branding & Marketing:

 As per marketing guru’s the current average CPA for eCommerce business is between INR 500–1000, which isn’t practically sustainable for small startups having less to invest in such high volume marketing campaign.

 Logistics & Delivery: